 There are four species of Oryx.
 The Arabian Peninsula Oryx, the other three Oryx, is native to the arid parts of Africa.
 Their horns are remarkable, very long, and nearly straight.
-They do have black markings in their face, belly, and legs.
+They do have black markings on their face, belly, and legs.
 Usually, they live in herds and prefer desert conditions, like savannahs, grassland, or dunes.

 Indeed, they can go without water for a very long time.
 On my journey through Namibia, I have seen Oryx in various locations.
-On rocky deserts, red dunes of the Namib Naukluft Park, as well as besides the gravel road in the grassland.
+On rocky deserts, red dunes of the Namib Naukluft Park, as well as beside the gravel road in the grassland.
 It was a scorching day.
 The air was boiling, most wildlife I have seen besides the way was in the shade of trees or big boulders.
 They were here and there in the vastness of the Namibian landscape.
 When I have seen a few Oryx on the road, I just turned off the engine of my jeep.
 I was rolling slowly towards the animals.
-Well, they have been standing on the way!
+Well, they have been standing in the way!